ahmedmusharaf31/ahmedmusharaf31/README.md

 # Hi there, I'm Ahmed Musharaf! 👋

 <!-- Introduction -->
-I'm a Computer Engineering student with interests in data structures & algorithms, machine learning and data science.
+I'm a Computer Engineering student with interests in data structures & algorithms, machine learning, and data science.
 I'm passionate about exploring new technologies and solving challenging problems.

 <!-- Interests -->
 ## Interests